Lydia (The Walking Dead): Season 11

 After the defeat of Lance Hornsby, Lydia joins Aaron, Jerry and Elijah on a supply run to Oceanside.
 Lydia and Elijah continue developing feelings for each other, but Lydia resists the idea of a romantic relationship with him due to her lingering love for Henry.
 While stopping to avoid a herd, Aaron gives Lydia advice based upon his own romantic relationship with his late husband Eric Raleigh.
 Following an attack by a variant walker, Lydia finally accepts her feelings for Elijah and kisses him, starting a relationship with Elijah.

 Shortly thereafter, the group encounters Luke and Jules who reveal that Oceanside has been taken over by Commonwealth forces.
 With Commonwealth soldiers searching the area, Lydia has the group cover themselves in walker guts and move with a nearby herd as a cover.
 However, the soldiers begin leading the herd towards the Commonwealth.
 Unbeknownst to everyone, the herd contains a number of variant walkers, one of which picks up a knife that Lydia drops.
 Trying to hide in an abandoned RV, the group is separated, and Lydia is bitten in the arm while trying to pull Elijah in.
 Jerry is forced to amputate Lydia's arm and leaves to find the others while Aaron remains behind with Lydia.
 Aaron and Lydia eventually manage to make their way through the herd to where it is overrunning the Commonwealth, only to learn that Luke and Jules are dead, and that Jerry and Elijah are still missing.
 Lydia receives medical treatment for her amputated arm and survives both it and the bite, but she is left despondent by Elijah's continued absence and the thought that someone she loves might once again be dead.
 After Pamela Milton's defeat, Lydia is finally reunited with Elijah who arrives with Jerry as the herd closes in on the part of the Commonwealth that most of the survivors are taking refuge in.
 Lydia joins the successful effort to destroy the herd and save the Commonwealth.

-A year later, Lydia is living in the rebuilt Hilltop with Elijah whom she remains in a relationship with.
-Visiting Alexandria, Lydia delivers a package from Negan to Judith.
+A year later, Lydia who is now wearing a prosthetic left arm is living in the rebuilt Hilltop with Elijah whom she remains in a relationship with.
+Visiting Alexandria, she delivers a package from Negan to Judith.